-- EstablishTrustInTarget-determines whether a server sends its own X.509 certificate to a client during the SSL/TLS handshake.
-In practice, secure Artix applications must enable EstablishTrustInTarget, because all of the cipher suites supported by Artix require it. - The EstablishTrustInTarget association option should appear in all of the configuration variables shown in the relevant row of Table 4. - EstablishTrustInclient-determines whether a client sends its own X.509 certificate to a server during the SSL/TLS handshake.
-The EstablishTrustInclient feature is optional and various combinations of settings are possible involving this assocation option.
+• EstablishTrustInTarget-determines whether a server sends its own X.509 certificate to a client during the SSL/TLS handshake.
+Normally, both clients and servers would support and require EstablishTrustInTarget.
+The only exception is if you configure your application to use anonymous Diffie-Hellman cipher suites-see "No Authentication" on page 164.

+The EstablishTrustInTarget association option normally appears in all of the secure invocation policy variables shown in the relevant row of Table 2.

+• EstablishTrustInClient-determines whether a client sends its own X.509 certificate to a server during the SSL/TLS handshake.
+The EstablishTrustInClient feature is optional and various combinations of settings are possible involving this assocation option.

-The EstablishTrustInclient association option can appear in any of the configuration variables shown in the relevant row of Table 4.
+The EstablishTrustInclient association option can appear in any of the secure invocation policy variables shown in the relevant row of Table 2.

-Table 4: Setting EstablishTrustInTarget and EstablishTrustInClient Association Options
+Table 2: Setting EstablishTrustInTarget and EstablishTrustInClient Association Options